conda-forge/r-fastverse-feedstock/README.md

 Feedstock license: [BSD-3-Clause](https://github.com/conda-forge/r-fastverse-feedstock/blob/main/LICENSE.txt)

-Summary: Easy installation, loading and management, of a complementary set of high-performance packages for statistical computing and data manipulation.
-The core 'fastverse' consists of 6 packages: 'data.table', 'collapse', 'matrixStats', 'kit', 'magrittr' and 'fst', that jointly only depend on 'Rcpp'.
-These packages are attached and harmonized through the 'fastverse'.
-In addition, the 'fastverse' can be freely and permanently extended with additional packages, both globally or for individual projects.
-Entirely separate package verses can also be created.
-Selected fast and low-dependency packages are suggested for various topics such as time series, dates and times, strings, spatial data, statistics and data serialization (see GitHub / website).
+Summary: Easy installation, loading and management, of high-performance packages
+         for statistical computing and data manipulation in R.
+         The core 'fastverse' consists of 4 packages: 'data.table', 'collapse', 'kit' and 'magrittr', that jointly only depend on 'Rcpp'.
+         The 'fastverse' can be freely and permanently extended with additional packages, both globally or for individual projects.
+         Separate package verses can also be created.
+Fast packages for many common tasks such as time series, dates and times, strings, spatial data, statistics, data serialization, larger-than-memory
+         processing, and compilation of R code are listed in the [README](https://github.com/fastverse/fastverse#suggested-extensions).

 Current build status
 ====================